 around the world, and was the lead organizer of the Thematic Program

 on Quantitative Finance: Foundations and Applications, at the Fields

 Institute in 2010.
 Starting in 2011, he began serving as the first

 managing editor for the newly created book series Springer Briefs

 on Quantitative Finance.
-The coming year will be his second on the
+The coming year will be his third on the

 James Cooper has successfully built Maplesoft into the world's

 premier advanced mathematics, modeling and simulation software provider.

 He is responsible for the company's financial performance, and oversees